contract driving work - Work from home catalogue and home delivery van

 own bike, cycle or car.
 Contact the courier companies direct, watch

 local ads, or check out the Motorbike weekly and monthly magazines.

 Most of the work tends to be during business

 hours, so it's not generally an easy job to carry out on a part-time

 basis, although it might suit you if you're working shifts.
-But beware,

 It's a great job when the sun is shining and if you love driving or

 biking, but there are generally plenty of traffic hazards and discomforts.

 (To name but a few - you can be too hot, too

 cold, too wet, get saddle sore, suffer an aching back, experience lorries